reactjs/react.dev/src/content/reference/react/hooks.md

 *State* lets a Component ["remember" information like user input.](/learn/state-a-components-memory) For example, a form Component can use state to store the input value, while an image gallery Component can use state to store the selected image index.

-To add state to a component, use one of these Hooks:
+To add state to a Component, use one of these Hooks:

 * [`useState`](/reference/react/useState) declares a state variable that you can update directly.
 * [`useReducer`](/reference/react/useReducer) declares a state variable with the update logic inside a [reducer function.](/learn/extracting-state-logic-into-a-reducer)